How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

 Keep in Touch with Current Clients and Your Best Prospects

-Retaining and adding more business from existing clients costs far less than finding new ones.
-This works both ways—it is easier for customers to assign new work to freelance medical communicators they already know and trust, and who understand their needs.
-So even if your current customers don’t need your services now—and they often don’t—you want them to be thinking of you when the next opportunity comes along.
-Find ways to stay in touch.
+Retaining and adding projects from existing clients costs far less than finding new prospects.
+And it works both ways — it is easier for clients to assign new work to freelance medical communicators they already know and trust, and who understand their needs.

 • Touch base at a specific time each month to make sure their needs are met.